chibiboba/JS-120/JS 129/JS 129 study guide.md

    - Function expressions **<u>don't</u>** have to be anonymous: You can name a function expression.

-     - use `Function` keyword can be used to define a function inside an expression.
+     - `Function` keyword can be used to define a function inside an expression.

        ```js
        let squaredNums = [1, 2, 3].map(function squareNum(num) { // call back functions don't have to be anonymous